 7. Experiment With Backlight

-Speedlights are powerful enough to create a blindingly white background, which is great for a variety of shots.
+Speedlights are powerful enough to create a blindingly white background, which is excellent for a variety of shots.

 First of all, it’s perfect for glass and other transparent objects.
-Just place your speedlight behind any kind of diffusing material (white cloth or layout paper), set it at a distance from your objects and watch how your tea of jars with water and flowers become shiny!
+Just place your Speedlight behind any kind of diffusing material (white cloth or layout paper).
+When you trigger the light, you’ll see how your tea of jars with water and flowers become shiny!

 If you increase the power of your speedlights to at least ½, they can give enough light to break through the foliage.

-It means that you can create a wonderful composition with ‘sunlight’ coming through summer leaves.
+It means that you can create an excellent composition with ‘sunlight’ coming through summer leaves.

 Gather some tree branches with green leaves.
 Attach them with a transparent adhesive tape to your diffuser covering the entire surface.

-Place the speedlight behind it and add a reflector to lift the shadows.
+Place the camera flash behind the leaves and add a reflector to lift the shadows.
 It looks great for any tabletop photography where you need to show something as natural or organic.

 6. Create Your Own Moon to Shoot Exquisite Portraits

-If creating a background of white light was easy enough, step it up a bit.
-Create your own moon to photograph your model as fairy tale princesses.
+If creating a background of white light was easy enough, you can step it up a bit.
+Create your own Moon to photograph your model as a fairy tale princess.

-Sure, for a shooting like this it may be helpful to have some additional attributes like a twig crown or a witch make-up.
+When shooting images like these, it may be helpful to have some additional props like a twig crown or a witch make-up.